-Job demand for landscape architects in general is expected to grow around 5% in the 2014-2024 period.
-This is slightly slower than the average of all jobs in the US today.
-Employment in conservation and ecology has always been slow, but landscape design progresses slowly.
+Job demand for landscape architects in general is expected to show little to no change between 2020 and 2030.* Employment in conservation and ecology has always been slow, but landscape design progresses slowly.
 Students may find great competition for a small number of roles, even with all relevant qualifications.
 Expect greater demand in regions where there is more available wetland.

 What Are the Education Requirements to Become a Wetlands Designer?

 Students wishing to enter into this career need a bachelor's degree.
 High school students should focus on environmental science based subjects.
 Geography will be essential, as will biology and chemistry.
 Anything environmental where available will be useful.
 These science subjects form the basis of your scientific training to take you into a career so should receive a great deal of attention.